Pageants that empower

 Contestants develop lasting friendships while competing to win thousands of dollars in scholarships and awards.

-The Miss Pioneer Way Pageant is a 1-day event that takes place in June and has a patriotic theme.
+The Miss Pioneer Way Pageant is a 1-day event that takes place the Saturday before July 4th and has a patriotic theme.
 It is open to those ages 0-14 who identify as female and who have traveled along Pioneer Way in Oak Harbor in the last year.

 This is an all-natural pageant; no make-up is allowed.